Gitnaseem745/solaris-ui/README.md

 # Solaris UI Library

 Welcome to Solaris UI, a collection of customizable and beautifully designed UI components for your React projects.
-I have launched only the Button components, but more will be launched soon.

 ## Features
-- **Button Components**: A set of stylish and functional button components to enhance your application’s UI.
+- **UI Components**: A set of stylish and functional UI components to enhance your application’s UI.
 - **Built with TypeScript & Tailwind CSS**: The library is developed using TypeScript and Tailwind CSS, ensuring easy integration and customization.
 - **Customizable**: Fully customizable to match your project’s design requirements.
 - **Growing Library**: Expect more components like form elements, modals, cards, etc., in future releases.